arjayjean/comixology_new_releases/README.md

 <tr>
 <td width="50%">
 <ol>
-<li>Every Tuesday at 9am, a cron job using EventBridge Schedule will call for a Lambda function that is an ETL process created with Python to collect ComiXology's weekly featured new releases.</li>
+<li>Every Tuesday at 9am, a cron job using <a href="https://aws.amazon.com/eventbridge/scheduler/">Amazon EventBridge Scheduler</a> will call for an <a href="https://aws.amazon.com/lambda/">AWS Lambda</a> function that is an ETL process created with Python to collect ComiXology's weekly featured new releases.</li>
 <br>
-<li>The ETL process will start with the extraction of the data using BeautifulSoup.</li>
+<li>The ETL process will start with the extraction of the data using <a href="https://beautiful-soup-4.readthedocs.io/en/latest/">BeautifulSoup</a>.</li>
 <br>
 <li>Once the data has been extracted, there will be a process of data cleaning and formatting, so that it can be loaded into a CSV file.</li>
 <br>
 <li>After the cleaning, a CSV file will be created, then the data will be loaded into it (Which will end the ETL process).</li>
 <br>
-<li>With the completion of the ETL process, the recently created CSV file will be stored in AWS S3.
-This is possible with Boto3, an AWS SDK for Python (This will be the end of the first Lambda function).</li>
+<li>With the completion of the ETL process, the recently created CSV file will be stored in <a href="https://aws.amazon.com/s3/">AWS S3</a>.
+This is possible with <a href="https://boto3.amazonaws.com/v1/documentation/api/latest/guide/quickstart.html">Boto3</a>, an AWS SDK for Python (This will be the end of the first Lambda function).</li>
 <br>
 <li>The storing of the file will then trigger another Lambda function that was set to be triggered when an object has been created in the defined S3 bucket.</li>
 <br>
-<li>Once triggered, the Python script within the Lambda function will publish a message and send it to my email, that is a subscriber to a Topic I have created in SNS.</li>
+<li>Once triggered, the Python script within the Lambda function will publish a message and send it to my email, that is a subscriber to a Topic I have created in <a href="https://aws.amazon.com/sns/">SNS</a>.</li>
 </ol>
 </td>